gatsbyjs/gatsby/docs/contributing/index.md

 ---
-title: Contributing to Gatsby.js
+title: Contributing to Gatsby
-description: Learn about contributing to one of the most welcoming communities helping develop the future of the web
+description: Learn about contributing to Gatsby and its ecosystem
 disableTableOfContents: true
 ---